Third-Party Data Transfer Policy

 Policy Statement

-• The requestor must submit a service request to initiate a third-party data transfer request per the Third-Party Data Transfer Procedure.
+• Users must submit a service request to initiate a third-party data transfer per the Third-Party Data Transfer Procedure.

-• Any third-party vendor that stores the University’s data must have a signed contract with the University's Office of Legal Counsel (OLC).
+• Any third-party vendor that stores the University’s data must have a signed contract with the University.

 • A secure transmission method must be used as specified in the Data in Transit Policy.